Keep Up With McLean!

 According to Weiss, 49% of patients experienced substantial decline in their opioid use while taking a 12-week course of Suboxone.
 However, once the medication was discontinued, patients had an extremely high rate of relapse.
 Monitored in four-week increments, individuals showed an increasing rate of relapse the longer they remained off Suboxone.

-Hilary Smith Connery, MD, PhD, clinical director of the Alcohol and Drug Abuse Treatment Program within McLean’s Substance Use Disorders Division and the principal investigator of the study on the McLean campus, noted that the study’s results were striking.
+Hilary Smith Connery, MD, PhD, clinical director of the Alcohol and Drug Abuse Treatment Program within McLean’s Center of Excellence in Alcohol, Drugs, and Addiction and the principal investigator of the study on the McLean campus, noted that the study’s results were striking.

 “These results were crystal clear—our patients were motivated, doing very well in treatment, and wanted to stay sober, but when their medication was tapered off after three months, the relapse rate skyrocketed to 90%,” she said.
 “Typically, it can take 10 years for research results like this to translate into clinical practice, but because this study was being conducted within our programs and we were so familiar with the work, we were able to use these findings to make changes to our treatment approach for patients almost immediately.”

 With Weiss’s findings as a trigger, Connery and her team have developed a multipronged approach to make services more accessible and improve an individual’s likelihood of remaining off opioids.
 The actions they are taking include educational outreach to patients and families as well as clinicians, training psychiatrists to become licensed prescribers of Suboxone, and collaborating with other entities within Partners HealthCare to bring services to the community.